The Future of GTM: Why Buyer Intelligence is Replacing Intent Signals

 Recent Posts

 At this year’s Forrester B2B Summit, this challenge was framed as the GTM Singularity.
-Buyers are making decisions before sellers enter the conversation, and traditional signals are no longer enough to guide execution.
+Buyers are making decisions before sellers enter the conversation, and account-level activity is no longer enough to guide execution.

 Across the summit, one idea stood out: